meilisearch/specifications/text/0096-auto-batching.md

 The scheduling program that groups tasks within a single batch is triggered when an asynchronous `task` currently processed reaches a terminal state as `succeeded` or `failed`.

 In other words, when the next `task` should be picked from the FIFO task queue.
-The scheduler fetch and group all consecutive `documentsAddition` for a similar index in a batch until it encounters another task type or a similar task type but for a different index.
+The scheduler fetches and groups all consecutive `documentAddition` for a similar index in a batch until it encounters another task type or a similar task type but for a different index.

 > Note that we are considering implementing a configurable limit of maximum documents to process for a batch and a flag to activate the auto-batching mechanism.